cldwalker/repl.js/README.md

   repl prompt.
 * Autoscrolls on long output to keep repl prompt visible (tested on Chrome only).
 * Displays spinner while commands are executing (handy for long execution).
-* Multiple repls (in different forms) can exist on the same page.

 Demo
 ====